Instagram Influencer Marketing: How to Do it Right

 - Disclosures should be both easily noticed and understood.

 That’s a solid overview.
-But, remember to roll up your sleeves and do your own digging to ensure you’re complying with the rules.
+But, remember to roll up your sleeves and do your own digging to ensure you’re complying with the rules of Instagram influencer marketing.

 You don’t want to end up in any hot water.
 So, make this your golden rule: When in doubt, just ask.